Pledges And Targets

-On 31 March 2015, the Russian Federation submitted its 2030 Intended Nationally Determined Contribution (INDC), proposing to reduce emissions 25% to 30% below 1990 levels by 2030 (UNFCCC, 2015).
-The Russian government officially signed the Paris Agreement (PA) on April 22, 2016.
-The ratification of the agreement and thus the submission of the definitive Nationally Determined Contribution (NDC) are still pending and Russia has presented a national strategy that may delay ratification until at least 2019 (Government of the Russian Federation, 2016).
+The Russian Federation submitted its 2030 Intended Nationally Determined Contribution (INDC), proposing to reduce emissions by 25% to 30% below 1990 levels by 2030 (UNFCCC, 2015).
+The Russian government officially signed the Paris Agreement (PA) on 22 April 2016, and formally accepted the agreement in October 2019, three and a half years later (United Nations, 2019).

 In September 2013, the Russian Federation adopted Decree No. 752 On Reducing Greenhouse Gas Emissions, which set a target of reducing emissions 25% below 1990 levels by 2020.
 This target was reaffirmed in Decree No. 504-p in April 2014 (Russian Federation, 2014a) and is in line with the lower end of the Copenhagen Pledge’s range, which we have rated as “inadequate”.

 In previous assessments, the CAT had included a long-term target for Russia of cutting GHG emissions by at least 50% below 1990 levels by 2050, based on the announcement made by the former Russian president Medvedev at the L’Aquila G8 Summit in 2009 (Yale Center for Environmental Law, 2011).